-The Academic Internship Program is the centralized college office that coordinates and supervises experiential learning opportunities for King's College students representing more than thirty academic disciplines.
+The Academic Internship Program is the centralized college office that coordinates and supervises experiential learning opportunities for King's College.
 These experiences allow the student to work directly in a professional setting, enabling them to apply the theoretical learning of the classroom to practical situations, activities, and challenges.
 It allows the student to "learn by doing" while being guided both academically and professionally.
 For those with well-defined career goals, experiential learning assists in developing expertise and honing specific skills.
 For those who have not yet chosen a career path, it provides the opportunity to explore options that will clarify personal and professional goals.
 Whether a student is preparing for graduate school or entry into the world of work, experiential learning provides a meaningful bridge.